 After receiving an anonymous allegation through a reporting hotline, Maryland began the process of investigating Eckert’s work in January 2019.
 According to a redacted version of the report, dated Jan.
 7, 2020, and forensic evidence, the university found Eckert had engaged in several deceptive practices, among them: fabricating data to purportedly show gene expression, splicing and duplicating Western blots while using a paint brush tool to mask the alterations, and using empty areas of film to fake control conditions.

 A year after the investigation concluded, Roger Ward, the provost and executive vice president of the university, wrote letters to seven journals about the compromised papers.
-In response, two were retracted and three corrected:
+In response, one was retracted, another marked with an expression of concern, and three were corrected:

 The documents we obtained reveal a series of delays and inaction.